V40 Mini-Grenade

-The V40 fragmentation grenade was manufactured in the Netherlands, and was in service in the Canadian Forces and the US Armed Forces.
+The V40 fragmentation grenade manufactured in the Netherlands.

+History

+These grenades were in service from the late 1960s to at least 2008.

+During the Vietnam War, the Viet Cong/PAVN copied the V40 grenade (albeit slightly larger in size), which utilized the fuze of the RGD-5 grenade.

+Design

-The V40 grenade is spherical in shape, 6.5 cm high, and 4 cm in diameter - approximately the size of a golf-ball.
+The V40 grenade is spherical in shape, 6.5 cm high, and 4 cm in diameter – approximately the size of a golf ball.
 It has a safety pin and safety lever with a safety clip attached to the safety lever.